 Tap to Click comes to the rescue

-iOS and iPadOS 13.4 bring this feature to iOS devices.
+iOS and iPadOS 13.4 brought this feature to iPhone and iPad as well.

-If you have a trackpad connected to your iPad, this simple on/off toggle becomes available in iOS Settings on your iPad.
-Be sure to enable the feature as this is one of those gestures that you’re going to be using the most because it’s a basic click.
+If you have a trackpad connected to your iPad, this simple on/off toggle becomes available in Settings.
+Be sure to enable the feature, as this is one of those gestures you will be using the most because it’s a basic click.

-And if you’re serious about taking your tablet computing to the next level and becoming more productive, you should really think about investing in a pointer accessory.
+And if you’re serious about taking your tablet computing to the next level and becoming more productive, consider investing in a pointer accessory.

-I’ve used a bunch of them and can safely tell you that the best iOS pointer devices the money can buy include the Magic Trackpad (Apple’s standalone Multi-Touch trackpad), its 2020 Magic Keyboard for iPad Pro featuring an integrated click-anywhere trackpad and the company’s touch-enabled Magic Mouse, both the original and second-generation model.
+I’ve used a bunch of them and can safely tell you that the best iOS pointer devices the money can buy include the Magic Trackpad (Apple’s standalone Multi-Touch trackpad), its Magic Keyboard for iPad Pro featuring an integrated click-anywhere trackpad and the company’s touch-enabled Magic Mouse.

 iPadOS defaults to having this disabled.
-If you’d like taps on your iPad trackpad to register as physical clicks, be sure to follow along with our step-by-step tutorial included right ahead which explains how to enable this feature for your connected iPad trackpad.
+If you’d like taps on your iPad trackpad to register as physical clicks, follow along with our step-by-step tutorial that explains how to enable this feature for your connected iPad trackpad.

 How to enable Tap to Click on iPad trackpad